shavonn/laraca-arch/README.md

 Note:

-- This command will route the class generation.
-Rather than confuse, the blade file path is determined by the preexisting config value in `config/view.php`.
+- This command will use the laraca view path config value instead of the one set in `config/view.php` when generating the blade file.

 #### arty:controller